 • C Programming Video Tutorials

-A structure is a derived data type in C. In C, the struct keyword has been provided to define a custom data type.
-A derived or user−defined data type that groups together elements of different types.
-The difference between array and struct is that an array is a homogenous collection of similar types, whereas a struct can have elements of different type stored adjacently and identified by a name.
+A structure in C is a derived or user-defined data type.
+We use the keyword struct to define a custom data type that groups together the elements of different types.
+The difference between an array and a structure is that an array is a homogenous collection of similar types, whereas a structure can have elements of different type stored adjacently and identified by a name.

-We are often required to work with values of different type but still have certain relationship between them.
-For example, a book is described by its name (string), price (float) and number of pages (integer).
-Instead of using three different variables, these values are stored in a struct variable.
+We are often required to work with values of different data types having certain relationship among them.
+For example, a book is described by its title (string), author (string), price (double), number of pages (integer), etc. Instead of using four different variables, these values can be stored in a single struct variable.

 struct book{